MosheTDD/KidsProtect/README.md

 - Download the latest release from GitHub Releases (DMG for macOS, NSIS installer for Windows).
 - macOS: open the DMG and drag KidsProtect to Applications.
 First launch may prompt for admin rights to apply PF/hosts rules.
 - Windows: run the installer.
-UAC will prompt when creating firewall rules or services.
+The app requests elevation at launch so UAC will prompt once, allowing it to create firewall rules and update `hosts`.
 The backend listens on localhost for the Electron UI.

 ## Security notes